priyankfz7/Uboric-Clone/README.md

-## Tech Stack We Have Used
+## Tech Stack I Have Used
   -HTML
   -CSS
   -Java Script